PeterLosiu/personal_backtesting_platform/README.md

 ## Something about the Author

 I'm Peter, currently a final year student in Chinese University of Hong Kong.
-I study in the major of Quantitative Finance and Risk Management Science, and is now pursuing a career in the quant world.
+I major in Bachelor of Science in Quantitative Finance and Risk Management Science, and is now pursuing a career in the quant world.

 My passion is to integrate my cross-disciplinary skills from finance, computer science, and math to solve real-case problems.
 I enojoy innovating and creating useful tools, and hope to become financially independent by doing something I love to do.